ibm-cloud-docs/hs-crypto/grep11-api-ref.md

 {:row-headers .row-headers}
 {:new_window: target="_blank"}
 {:external: target="_blank" .external}
+{:term: .term}

 # GREP11 API reference
 {: #grep11-api-ref}

-{{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} provides a set of Enterprise PKCS #11 (EP11) APIs over [gRPC](https://grpc.io){: external} calls (also referred to *GREP11*), with which all the Crypto functions are executed in a Hardware Security Module (HSM) in the cloud.
+{{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} provides a set of Enterprise PKCS #11 (EP11) APIs over [gRPC](https://grpc.io){: external} calls (also referred to *GREP11*), with which all the Crypto functions are executed in a [Hardware Security Module (HSM)](#x6704988){: term} in the cloud.
 {: shortdesc}

-For information on how the GREP11 functions are related to PKCS #11 and EP11, see [GREP11 introduction](/docs/services/hs-crypto?topic=hs-crypto-enterprise_PKCS11_overview#grep11_intro).
+For more information about how the GREP11 functions are related to PKCS #11 and EP11, see [GREP11 introduction](/docs/hs-crypto?topic=hs-crypto-HSM-overview#grep11_intro).

 ## Accessing the API
 {: #access-grep11-functions}

-A GREP11 API endpoint, a service ID API key, an IAM endpoint, and an instance ID are needed for initialization before performing any GREP11 API function calls.
-For details, see [Generating a GREP11 API request](/docs/services/hs-crypto?topic=hs-crypto-set-up-grep11-api#form-grep11-api-request).
+A GREP11 API endpoint, a service ID API key, an IAM endpoint, and an instance ID are needed for initialization before you perform any GREP11 API function calls.
+For more information, see [Generating a GREP11 API request](/docs/hs-crypto?topic=hs-crypto-set-up-grep11-api#form-grep11-api-request).

 ## Error handling
 {: #grep11-error-handling}